SW Glove Supply Intelligence

 Can you support allocation planning?

-Ask whether critical products can be prioritized or scheduled.
+Ask whether critical products can be prioritized, scheduled, or forecasted in advance.

 6